Supercritical CO2 Extraction

 Why CO2 is the Superior Extraction Process

 We’ve said it before, and we’ll say it again: supercritical CO2 is a superior extraction process.
-But, now we’ll take a moment to quickly discuss the other common systems by which hemp and cannabis is extracted.
+But, now we’ll take a moment to quickly discuss the other common systems by which hemp are extracted.

 Three Common Extraction Processes: